-There are many different types of lenders, including banks, credit unions, car dealerships and more.
+There are many different types of lenders, including banks, credit unions, car dealerships that specialize in bad credit auto financing and more.
 But, not all lenders will work with borrowers who have bad credit scores.

 That’s why it’s important to shop around and find a lender who understands your unique financial situation.

-For example, LendingArch is committed to working with everyone—people with bad credit, no credit and even those who have declared bankruptcy.
+For example, LendingArch is committed to working with everyone—Canadians with bad credit, no credit and even those who have declared bankruptcy.

 LendingArch works to simplify the loan application process by connecting borrowers with appropriate loan lenders in their area.

 If you have bad credit, it is often easiest to work with lenders who specialize in bad credit auto lending because they understand your situation and are dedicated to finding a solution that works for you.